 At the foot end attaching pedals to my big footrest tube (right) wasn’t going to work.
 I thought about using a smaller bit of tube but then decided a plain board with pedals pivoting on it at floor level works best – as Gumotex below right.

-The pedal board is moveable front and back same as my foot tube was (for different length paddlers or two-up) but I need to find some way of fine tuning the 2mm Dyneema rudder line lengths to match.
-Something more than a spring cinch lock like you get on a stuff sack that will actually lock the slippery Dyneema cord, but not need tension like the cam lock cleats I used on my V-Sail.
-I ordered the wheel locks on the right which should work.
+The pedal board is moveable front and back same as my foot tube was (for different length paddlers or two-up) but I need to find some way of fine-tuning the 2mm Dyneema rudder line lengths to match.
+Something more than a spring cinch lock like you get on a stuff sack that will actually lock the slippery Dyneema cord, but doesn’t need tension like the cam lock cleats I used on my V-Sail.
+I ordered the wheel locks on the left which should work.

 The whole thing took a couple of days to work out using a jigsaw, a drill and a camping stove plus a skewer.
 If I had to do it all again and had all the bits and pieces at hand and a better idea of what I was doing (ie; this again but better) I reckon it would all take me 4–5 hours.
 Total weight added is 1.85kg, but I saved 450g by ditching my drainpipe footrest with a thinner version at a quarter of the weight.